There’s a good chance you’ve heard about collagen before, and maybe you’re already taking it.

 Daily Collagen for Muscle Mass

 If your goal is building muscle mass and improving your body composition, taking 15 grams per day of collagen might be a useful target.

-What is the best type of collagen supplement?
+What is the Best Type of Collagen Supplement?

-Collagen comes in several forms, including gelatin, undenatured collagen, and hydrolyzed collagen.
+Supplemental collagen comes in several forms, including gelatin, undenatured collagen, and hydrolyzed collagen.

 While proteins are long chains of peptides and amino acids, peptides are short chains that are more readily usable by the body.